Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Modeling

 \subsubsection{Simplified Robot Model}

-For robots with flippers of different gear diameters, the skeleton model proposed in \cite{yuan2019configuration} cannot accurately capture the contact with the terrain.
-To overcome this limitation, we introduced a planar model with the bottom surface of the robot represented by three time-varying rods, as shown in Fig.\ref{fig:planar_model}.
+For robots with flippers of different gear diameters, the skeleton model proposed in \cite{yuan2019configuration} cannot accurately capture the contact situation.
+To overcome this limitation, we introduce a planar model that covers the bottom of the robot with three rods of time-varying length, as shown in Fig. \ref{fig:planar_model}.
 We use the shorthand notation of $\left( \cdot \right)_{f,r}$ to denote the parameters of the front and rear flippers, respectively.
-The angle of the model flippers is calculated by $\tilde{\theta}_{f,r}=\theta_{f,r}+\delta$, where $\delta=\arcsin\left((R-r)/l_0\right)$ is the angle caused by the gear diameter difference.
+The angle of the model flippers is $\tilde{\theta}_{f,r}=\theta_{f,r}+\delta$, where $\delta=\arcsin\left((R-r)/l_0\right)$ is the angle caused by the gear diameter difference.
 This simplification approximates the arc at the large gear as a fold, and the error can be neglected when the flipper angle is small.
 Furthermore, we extended the flipper length for capturing the outer end of the flippers in contact with the terrain, as depicted in Fig. \ref{fig:contact_approx}.
 Specifically, we have $\tilde{l}_{f,r}=l_{f,r}\cos \delta +l_{f,r}^{i}+l_{f,r}^{o}$ and $\tilde{l}_t=l_t+l_{f}^{i}+l_{r}^{i}$, where For simplicity, we use symbols without tilde to represent the parameters of the robot model in the subsequent sections.